atom/atom/README.md

 [![Build status](https://dev.azure.com/github/Atom/_apis/build/status/Atom%20Production%20Branches?branchName=master)](https://dev.azure.com/github/Atom/_build/latest?definitionId=32&branchName=master)

 > Atom and all repositories under Atom will be archived on December 15, 2022.
-Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/) or go to the [Atom community fork](https://github.com/atom-community/atom).

 Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/electron/electron), and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.